argv0/ckanext-revisiontab/README.rst

     ckanext.revisiontab.admin_only = False

-If the above setting is not defined (or False), the tab will be visible to everyone (including guests).
+If the above setting is not defined (or Falsy), the tab will be visible to everyone (including guests).

 ------------------------